LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

 Fig. \ref{fig_loci_lg} and Fig. \ref{fig_loci_lf} show the root loci as $L_g$ increases from 0.2 p.u. to 0.5 p.u and $L_f$ increases from 0.1 p.u. to 0.2 p.u., respectively.
 As shown, a larger $L_g$, which implies a weaker grid, increases the damping ratio of the AP loop, aligning with the conventional understanding that GFM control performs better in weak grids \cite{Rosso2021}.
-However, it is also observed that the resonance modes move into the RHP, leading to system instability with undamped high-frequency oscillations.
+However, the resonance modes move into the RHP, leading to system instability with undamped high-frequency oscillations.
 This demonstrates that LCL resonance fundamentally constrains the stable operation of SL-GFM converters in weak grids.
-Conversely, increasing $L_f$ enhances the stability of the resonance modes, pushing them further into the left-half plane (LHP), as shown in Fig. \ref{fig_loci_lf}.
-This indicates that $L_f$ and $L_g$ have opposite effects on stability in SL-GFM converters, in contrast to their symmetrical role in GFL converters.
+Conversely, increasing $L_f$ enhances the stability of the resonance modes, pushing them further into the left-half plane (LHP).
+This indicates that $L_f$ and $L_g$ have opposite effects in SL-GFM converters, in contrast to their symmetrical role in GFL converters.

+Fig. \ref{fig_LociRatio} shows the root loci as the ratio $X_g/R_g$ decreases from 10 to 2, making the grid more resistive.
+As shown, the resonant modes are better damped in a more resistive grid, which is consistent with the common understanding on the relationship between resonance and resistive damping.
+In Section \ref{sec_AD}, we will propose an AD design method based on the equivalent resistor strategy.
+At the same time, the low-frequency power modes remain stable.
+Therefore, the case of $R_g = 0$ can be regarded as a worst-case scenario for the study of high-frequency resonance in the next section.

-Moreover, the DC loop and the AP loop are actually influenced by the RAP loop through the coupling terms $G_{dcE}(s)$ and $G_{pE}(s)$, as shown in Fig. \ref{fig_small_signal}.
-Consequently, a high-frequency unstable RAP loop is expected to destabilize both the DC and AP loops.
+Moreover, the DC loop is influenced by the RAP loop through the coupling term as shown in Fig. \ref{fig_small_signal}.
+From Fig. \ref{fig_small_signal}, the relationship between $v_{dc}$ and $E_{rf}$ can be derived as:

+where $\Delta E_{rf}$ represents the influence of RAP loop on the DC-link voltage.
+As a result, a high-frequency unstable RAP loop, i.e., an unstable $\Delta E_{rf}$, is expected to destabilize the DC loop as well.
+Similarly, due to their coupling with the RAP loop, the variables in the AP loop and the WT are also unstable.